 I have a confession to make.
 I’m really terrible at decorating for the holidays.
 Some years it happens, others it doesn’t… and then some years we end up with a Valentine’s Day tree because we lose track of time and the work of taking down decorations is far less fun than putting them up.

 So here’s my version of holiday greenery for you – it comes in the form of a kale pasta!
 It’s, of course, edible, and the clean up is minimal. 🙂

 This kale pasta is full of all kinds of warming wintery goodness including a base of sautéed shallots, fennel, and savory, aromatic sage.
 There’s a bit of briny sun dried tomato for pop and (of course) some lemon juice to add a bit of bright cheer.

-I used a fancy pasta shape called toscani – I just love the way the kale wraps around the short curly noodles.
-If you can’t find it, you can use any short cut pasta that you like.
+I used a fancy pasta shape called toscani because I just love the way the kale wraps around the short curly noodles.
+However, if you can’t find it, you can use any short cut pasta that you like.

 Aside from boiling the pasta, this recipe comes together in one large skillet (or pictured, this pretty braiser), so it’s a great one to have in your back pocket when you need to get a hearty, healthy dinner on the table this winter.

 Serve with olive oil for drizzling and (not pictured, but highly recommended) freshly grated pecorino cheese!

 For more healthy pasta recipes, browse the pasta section of our recipe index!

 - 2 tablespoons extra-virgin olive oil, more for drizzling